canstralian/ForkDATThang/README.md

 - `!keylogger_dump`: Dump the recorded keystrokes from the target machine.
 - `!keylogger_stop`: Stop the keylogger on the target machine.

-## Basic Plan
+## Free Plan

-Our Basic plan offers limited features and enhanced capabilities .
+Our Free plan offers limited features.
 The following features will be implemented:

 1. Improved Information and Interaction:
    - The "!info" command will provide more detailed information about the bot, including its capabilities and version.